OpenEvalProject/evals/manuscripts/elife-72923/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/72923/elife-72923-fig5-v1.jpg)

-**Figure 5.:** Nippostrongylus brasiliensis suppresses Th1/Th17 induction by a MINCLE-dependent adjuvant in the spleen but not in the draining lymph node.(A) Scheme of experimental procedure.
+**Figure 5.:** (A) Scheme of experimental procedure.
 C57BL/6 mice were infected subcutaneously in the flank with 500 L3 larvae of N. brasiliensis in 200 µl PBS.
 Five days p.i. mice were immunized with H1/CAF01 (B–F) or H1/G3D6A (G).
 Seven days after immunization, mice were sacrificed, and inguinal and popliteal lymph node cells and spleen cells were re-stimulated with H1 in vitro.
 (B) Footpad swelling was measured over a period of 1 week after immunization with H1/CAF01 until mice were sacrificed (day 7 after immunization).
 The increase in footpad swelling is shown as mean + SD for the indicated time points (n=10–11 mice for each data point).
 (C) Absolute cell number of draining inguinal and popliteal lymph node cells (LN) and spleen on day 7 after H1/CAF01.
 (D–G) Draining inguinal and popliteal lymph node cells or splenocytes were re-stimulated with H1, anti-CD3, or left untreated (mock) for 96 hr, followed by cytokine determination by ELISA.
 (D) IL-4 levels produced by draining lymph node cells (left) or splenocytes (right).
 (E, F) IL-17, IFNγ, and IL-10 cytokine production by draining lymph node cells (E) and splenocytes (F).
 (G) Immunization of C57BL/6 mice with H1 in G3D6A adjuvant.
 Seven days after immunization mice were sacrificed and splenocytes were treated as described in (D, E).
 All data is shown from two (B–F) or three (G) independent experiments (n=9–14 mice per group in total). p<0.05, **p<0.01, ***p<0.001.
-Dashed horizontal lines indicate the limit of detection for each cytokine.Figure 5—source data 1.Figure 5 (cytokine results).
+Dashed horizontal lines indicate the limit of detection for each cytokine.

 Together, these results indicate that underlying N. brasiliensis infection attenuated cell expansion in the draining lymph node, yet the differentiation toward Th1/Th17 at this site was not affected.
 In contrast, hookworm infection did interfere with antigen-specific IFNγ and IL-17 production by splenic T cells, correlating with strongly enhanced production of IL-4 by splenocytes (but not draining lymph node cells).
 The inhibitory effect of infection on IFNγ appears to be general, antigen- and adjuvant-non-specific, because it was also observed after polyclonal T cell stimulation and independent of the pattern recognition receptor pathway triggered by the adjuvant used.
 In contrast, the impairment of Th17 induction in the spleen by N. brasiliensis was specific for the MINCLE-dependent CAF01.
 Taken together, immunization experiments in two helminth infection models demonstrated organ-specific inhibition of Th responses in the spleen, with antigen-specific inhibition of CAF01-induced, MINCLE-dependent IL-17 production.